lovelytree/ToDo/README.md

 Feature:

-  1 Using TabBar and NavigationBar to organize the main interface
+  1 Using TabBar and NavigationBar to organize the user interface

+  2 Using NSKeyedArchiver and NSKeyedUnarchiver to persist data

-  2 Define customerized table cell
+  3 Define customerized table cell using Xib files

-  3 Support search function
+  4 Support search function